 Both of these operations can be done using a single chuck using the smaller mandrel and switching to another suitable accessory jaw set.
 Perhaps the best jaw set for holding the ring by the outside diameter is the type that allows you to attach pieces of wood to the jaws so that you can turn jaws to your requirements.
 An added advantage of this method is that they will definitely not mar the surface of the finished outer diameter.

 Determine the inner and outer diameters of your ring(s).
-Mine are 4″ outside diameter and 2 1/2″ inside diameter.
+Ours are 4″ outside diameter and 2 1/2″ inside diameter.
 Things to consider are the bulk of the scarf and the capacity of your chuck.
 Cut a square blank no less than 1/2″ and no more than 3/4″ thick.
 Drill a 3/8″ hole in the center.
 There is no need to cut it round on a band saw because you can turn it round in seconds.
 The key to this is high speed so make sure the wood is sound and that your piece is secure.

 Story stick with inner and outer diameters and center pin

 Finish turning the outer diameter, then turn the radius on both sides.
 If you can only reach the outer radius, leave the second side until you flip the piece over.
 In this case, it would be a good idea to true the face of the blank prior to marking out and turning the diameters.